semcomm/SwinJSCC/README.md

 ## Experimental results

 * we employ the BPG codec for compression combined with 5G LDPC codes for channel coding (marked as “BPG + LDPC”).
 Here, we considered 5G LDPC codes with a block length of 6144 bits for different coding rates and quadrature amplitude modulations (QAM).
+* the ideal capacity-achieving channel code is also considered during evaluation (marked as “BPG + Capacity”).

 # Installation